mat-0/cheltenham-open-data/_pages/flood-warnings.md

 This message will be updated by 10:00AM on 16 November 2025 or as the situation changes.

 - Flood alert: River Wye in Gloucestershire
-- River levels have fallen overnight but are forecast to rise again today, 14 November 2025.
-Flooding is forecast.
+- Forecast rising river levels today may lead to flooding.
+Flooding is possible on 15 November 2025.
 Flooding may affect low lying land and roads along the River Wye.
-Predicted peaks:- Ross on Wye 4.3m to 4.8m on 16/11 PM.
+Predicted peaks:- Ross on Wye 3.6m to 4.1m on 16/11 AM.
 Take care and avoid walking, cycling or driving through flood water.
-This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.
+This message will be updated by 10:00AM on 16 November 2025 or as the situation changes.

 - Flood alert: River Severn in Worcestershire
-- Widespread heavy rainfall throughout today may lead to flooding.
-Flooding is possible on 14th November 2025 and over the weekend.
+- River levels continue to rise as a result of widespread heavy rainfall.
+Flooding may continue over the weekend.
 Flooding may affect low lying land & roads adjacent to the river from Highley to Tewkesbury; including Dog Lane Bewdley, Stourport, Diglis & Hylton Road towpath.
 Flooded drains affect the racecourse & Worcester CCG.
 PLP should be installed.
-New St Gate will be closed at Upton upon Severn tomorrow.
-This alert has been issued based on uncertain forecast heavy rainfall that may have significant impact within the community.
-As the worst of the rain has not yet fallen we are unable to provide any real time peak information.
-As the situation evolves, we will be able to provide more details.
-We are closely monitoring the situation and liaising with emergency services and our partners.
+New St Gate is closed at Upton upon Severn.
+Predicted peaks:- Bewdley 4.60m to 5.10m on 17/11 PM, Worcester 4.10m to 4.60m on 17/11 night, Diglis 3.90m to 4.40m on 17/11 night, Kempsey Yacht Club 5.80m to 6.20m on 16/11 night, Saxons Lode 4.50m to 4.90m on 17/11 AM.
+We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water.
-This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.
+This message will be updated by 11:00AM on 16 November 2025 or as the situation changes.

 - Flood warning: River Severn at Severn Ham, Tewkesbury
 - Rising river levels are expected to cause flooding overnight.